← Back to comparison

 +Pros

-• Real accountants included, not just software
+• Real accountants included on paid plans, not just software

 • Good for freelancers and contractors who want hand-holding

-• Unlimited support on paid plans
+• Unlimited accountant support on the bundled plans

 Cons